The Anti-Bribery and Anti-Corruption Review: Greece

 Bribes are transactions prohibited by law and as such they cannot be registered with the company's financial records.

-Law 4557/2018 is the core anti-money laundering legislation.
+Law 4557/2018 (as amended) is the core anti-money laundering legislation.
 It includes provisions of the second European Parliament and European Council Directive against money laundering (Directive 2005/60/EC), the third European Parliament and European Council Directive against money laundering (Directive 2006/70/EC) and the European Parliament and European Council Directive (Directive 2015/849/EC on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing).
 All supporting regulations and administrative orders are compatible with Law 4557/2018, which is also the means to apply the provisions of all international instruments.

 The main elements of anti-money laundering law are a definition of the acts of money laundering; a description of the predicate offences, the proceeds of which fall within the scope of money laundering regulations; the jurisdiction of law enforcement agencies to apply the law; a list of the natural persons and institutions covered by law; provisions for asset freezing, search, confiscation and seizures; administrative and criminal sanctions; and coordination of all money laundering-related functions of competent authorities.